=

 Click here for a copy of my lecture notes from today's lecture

-Click here for the other handouts used in class today
+Click here for the handouts used in class today

 A) Methyl and primary haloalkanes react with the SN2 mechasnism for all nucleophiles in the table except for tBuOK. tBuOK is a srong base that is so stereically hindered it cannot undergo an SN2 reaction, so even primary haloalkanes will undergo an E2 reaction with tBuOK.